 - Comically Missing the Point: A river-dwelling folk pull a suicidal Pip Bin from the Thames, then try to kill him when they find out he's alive.
-Even decades later, Sir Phillip Bin hasn't caught on.
+Even decades later, Sir Philip Bin hasn't caught on.

 - Facing fiscal problems, Pip asks Harry and Pippa to stop waste the money he gives them.
 Harry therefore decides to build a money-saving machine.
 Out of gold and emeralds.
 And then it doesn't even work anyway.
 Harry and Pippa soon wind up being dragged off to debtor's prison.

 Sir Philip Bin: